The benefits of indoor plants for people

 Plants contribute to a more favorable environment overall.
 They reduce background noise and lead to better acoustics that improves concentration.
 They can also be used to define spaces in an open concept office, leading to privacy in an otherwise open environment.

-At Plant Solutions, we can use plants to transform any environment.
+At a Plant Solutions, we can use plants to transform any environment.
 We are experts in the living wall industry and can create a one of a kind piece of art using living plants that will provide your office with all the benefits plants have to offer without taking up any horizontal space.

 Research and Limitations